Thirkleby High and Low with Osgodby: Religion

-The church is a Grade II* listed building, dedicated to All Saints.
+All Saints' Church, Thirkleby is a Grade II* listed building.
 It was designed by Victorian architect Edward Buckton Lamb and built in 1851 for Lady Frankland-Russell of Thirkleby Park, in memory of her husband Robert.
 The burial vault of the earlier church was retained but the fine pews were moved to the church of St Andrew's at Blubberhouses (another Frankland-Russell estate church also designed by E. B. Lamb).
 All Saints has several Frankland memorials and other monumental inscriptions, including a fine piece by the sculptor John Flaxman.

-The previous church was rebuilt in 1722 on the site of the original 12th-century building.

 Notable residents

 Memorial to Sir Thomas Frankland's children by John Flaxman R.A.